AmitSolnke/unleash/website/docs/how-to/how-to-add-sso-google.md

 ## Introduction

-This guide walks your though setting up single sign-on (SSO) using Google Authentication.
+This guide walks you through setting up single sign-on (SSO) using Google Authentication.
 Unleash also supports other identity providers and protocols; visit our [reference documentation](../reference/sso.md) to explore other options.

 ## Basic configuration